h4iku/repairSStuBs/README.md

 Loads the `json` dataset and puts SStuB properties into a `Bug` class.
 It defines some useful methods like generating GitHub URLs to be used in other modules or the directory paths to access source files.

 **`config.py`:**
-Contains configuration variables for dataset paths and other assets:
+Contains configuration variables for dataset paths and other assets.
+By default, datasets reside in the data directory in the root of the repository:

 ```python
 DATASET_ROOT = '../data'